 Restorative Justice • Community Empowerment • Neighborhood Improvement

-In 2011, District Attorney Gascón reformed and expanded the City’s community courts to a new model: Neighborhood Court.
+In 2011, District Attorney Gascón reformed and expanded the City’s community courts to a new model: Neighborhood Courts.
 The District Attorney’s Office designed the new model to achieve four primary goals:

-Now in its second year, Neighborhood Court is an alternative to Traffic Court and Criminal Court.
-Instead of charging cases for criminal prosecution, the District Attorney’s Office through our Neighborhood Prosecutors refers certain misdemeanor and infraction cases to Neighborhood Court, and a panel of volunteer “adjudicators” hears the case.
-There are ten Neighborhood Courts across the city, with over 100 adjudicators serving on them and a waitlist of over 30 additional community members who wish to serve.
+Now in its fourth year, Neighborhood Courts is an alternative to Criminal Court.
+Instead of charging cases for criminal prosecution, the District Attorney’s Office refers appropriate misdemeanor cases to Neighborhood Courts, and a panel of volunteer “adjudicators” hears the case.
+There are ten Neighborhood Courts across the city, with over 60 adjudicators serving on them and a waitlist of over 60 additional community members who wish to serve.
 Since its inception, Neighborhood Courts has handled approximately 2,000 cases.
 The program has been replicated in both Los Angeles and Yolo County, and jurisdictions across the country, near and far, continue to express interest and explore the possibility of replicating Neighborhood Courts in their jurisdictions.
 In 2015, Neighborhood Courts received an Innovations in Criminal Justice Award from the US Department of Justice/Bureau of Justice Assistance, Association of Prosecuting Attorneys, and Center for Court Innovation.

 Do you want to help?
 Become a volunteer court adjudicator!